jamescherti/kirigami.el/README.md

   * `hs-minor-mode`
   * `hide-ifdef-mode`
   * `origami-mode`

+Extensions:
-* Optional improvements (defcustom: `kirigami-outline-enhancements`) for `outline-mode` and `outline-minor-mode` modes enabled through a dedicated variable (Fixes Emacs bugs such as this one: [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html)).
+* kirigami-outline: Optional improvements for `outline-mode` and `outline-minor-mode` modes enabled through a dedicated variable (Fixes Emacs bugs such as this one: [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html)).

 ## Installation